sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/environment-variables/README.md

 JWT_SIGNING_KEY=s3cr3t
 ```

-When the repo is cloned, the `.env.example` file is copied to `.env` and the values replaced.
+When the repo is cloned, the `.env.example` file is copied to `.env` and the values replaced with real ones.

 ## `dotenv`